City of Meridian Arrest Report June 13, 2023

 Commercial Burglary

-At 4:19 AM on June 10, 2023, Meridian Police responded to a commercial burglary in the 6800 block of Highway 80 West.
-Entry was gained through a door.
+At 2:44 AM on June 13, 2023, Meridian Police responded to an attempted burglary in the 2200 block of Highway 39 North.
+Entry was attempted through a window.

 Church Burglary